carstingaxion/user-switching/readme.md

 ### Does this plugin work with WooCommerce?

-Yes, and you'll also be able to switch users from various WooCommerce administration screens.
+Yes, and you'll also be able to switch users from various WooCommerce administration screens while logged in as a Shop Manager or an administrative user.

 ### Does this plugin work with BuddyPress?